-I recently ended a postdoctoral stay in Dr. Kathleen Donohue's lab at the Biology Department in Duke University (Durham NC, USA).
+I was a Senior Researcher at Fundación Insituto Leloir, IIBBA-CONICET, hosted in Pablo Cerdán's lab.
+Before that, I was a postdoctoral research associate in Dr. Kathleen Donohue's lab at the Biology Department, Duke University (Durham NC, USA).
 The goals of my work were to investigate the involvement of flowering time genes in the regulation of germination, also exploring functional conservation across the pathways involved in those developmental transitions (pleiotropy); to test whether the pleiotropy of the pathways under study constrains or enhances adaptation to novel environments; and to build a framework of knowledge that allows us to better predict seed and plant behavior.
 Check the details here.

 I've been working with seeds since the beginning of my scientific career.
 After I got a degree in Biotechnology from the National University of Quilmes, Argentina, I joined the lab of Dr. Rodolfo Sánchez at IFEVA-CONICET, School of Agronomy, of the University of Buenos Aires, Argentina, to start my doctoral thesis studying how light quality changes in the environment (which inform about the presence of neighboring plants) affect germination of tomato and Datura ferox seeds.
 Immediately after I got my PhD, I stayed in the same institution to start a brief first postdoc working with Dr. Roberto Benech-Arnold in which I contributed with ongoing research on the genetic basis of pre-harvest sprouting in sorghum grains.